Dione-Carlos/cycling-events-api/README.md

 ## Used stack

-- Node, Express, MongoDB and Jest
+- Node, Express, MongoDB, Docker-Compose and Jest

 ## Running tests